2028 Maldivian presidential election: Candidates

 In November 2024, Abdul Raheem Abdulla, chairman of the People's National Congress (PNC), stated that Muizzu would be automatically selected as the party's nominee for the 2028 elections rather than holding party primaries to determine the candidate.
+In 2026, the PNC Senate awarded him the party ticket without a primary.

 Maldivian Democratic Party (MDP) chair Fayyaz Ismail stated that he would enter the contest to be the party's nominee, Abdulla Shahid, the president of the party said that he'd also compete.
 Former president Abdulla Yameen, leader of the People's National Front (PNF) has also stated he would run for the presidency, while former president Mohamed Nasheed, member of The Democrats, stated that he was intending to run for president although it's unclear whether he would run as the nominee for MDP or The Democrats.
 Nasheed later joined the MDP in June 2025.